airburst/docs-cms/docs/guides/index.md

 ## Other Actions

 You can remove, move, copy and rollback `Guides` just like any other content item.
 Please refer to the [Content Management](../file-management) section for more information.

+## Metadata

+As with any other page that you publish, it is very important to get the best SEO rank that you can.
+See more details on using the [Metadata](../content-articles/#metadata) tab.